FRED: Flexible REduction-Distribution Interconnect and Communication Implementation for Wafer-Scale Distributed Training of DNN Models: Introduction

-In this work, we propose \textbf{\textit{FRED}}, a wafer-scale network fabric for supporting arbitrary 3D-parallelism.
-To address (1) and (2), FRED includes: (a) a network fabric architecture comprising a novel topology with switches that provide native support for reduction and broadcast for bandwidth amplification, (b) a collective routing algorithm with non-blocking support, and (c) device placement algorithm to minimize congestion. \autoref{fig:3dparallel_fredoverview} highlights these features.
-To address (3), we deploy FRED over a wafer-scale substrate~\cite{WaferScaleChiplets}.
-Each ``NPU" in our architecture is a hybrid integration of compute chiplets and 3D-stack DRAM chiplets.
-We also discuss solutions to layout and scale the FRED topology over the wafer.
+In this work, we propose \textbf{\ours}, a wafer-scale fabric with Flexible REduction-Distribution feature for supporting arbitrary 3D parallelism. \ours includes: (\rom{1})~a novel topology with switches that provide native support for reduction and broadcast for bandwidth amplification, (\rom{2})~a collective routing algorithm with non-blocking support, and (\rom{3})~a device placement algorithm to minimize congestion.
+We deploy \ours over a wafer-scale substrate~\cite{WaferScaleChiplets}.
+Each NPU in our architecture is a hybrid integration of high-end compute chiplets and 3D-stack DRAM chiplets (analogous to H100~\cite{NvidiaH100}).
+We also discuss solutions to physically layout and scale the \ours topology over a wafer substrate.

-To the best of our knowledge, \textbf{\textit{FRED is the first work that is tailored for high-BW of wafer-scale interconnects and can efficiently support concurrent in-network collectives of hybrid parallelization strategies (e.g., 3D-parallelism)}}.
-Hence, FRED enables the compiler to consider any type of parallelization strategies without any concern about efficiently they can be executed on the network.
-In summary: \squishlist \item We motivate the challenges with designing a wafer-scale fabric for 3D-parallelism (\autoref{sec:motivation}). \item We propose FRED, a novel network fabric that includes several innovative features: \textbf{a switch fabric} with flexible reduction-distribution trees connected via a scalable topology (\autoref{sec:design}), \textbf{a novel routing algorithm} to route multiple collectives concurrently along with a congestion-aware device placement policy for 3D-parallelism (\autoref{sec:fred_routing}). \item We demonstrate how FRED can be implemented as a wafer-scale fabric (\autoref{sec:methodology}). \item We compare FRED with baseline fabrics for some sample workloads and parallelization strategies (\autoref{sec:results}).
-Our results show that FRED can improve the average end-to-end training time of \resnet, \transsmall, \gpt, and \translarge by 1.76$\times$, 1.87$\times$, 1.34$\times$ and 1.4$\times$ when compared to the baseline 2D-Mesh, respectively. \squishend
+To the best of our knowledge, \emph{\ours is the first wafer-scale fabric proposal tailored for DNN training, that can efficiently support multiple concurrent collectives for hybrid parallelization strategies (e.g., 3D parallelism)}.
+Hence, \ours enables the compiler to consider any type of parallelization strategy without any concern about how efficiently they can be executed on the network.
+To summarize: \begin{itemize} \item We motivate the challenges with designing a wafer-scale fabric for 3D parallelism~(\autoref{sec:motivation}). \item We propose \ours, a novel network fabric that includes several innovative features: \emph{a switch fabric} with flexible reduction-distribution trees connected via a scalable topology (\autoref{sec:design}), and \emph{a novel routing algorithm} to route multiple collectives concurrently, along with a congestion-aware device placement policy for 3D parallelism~(\autoref{sec:fred_routing}). \item We demonstrate how \ours can be implemented as a wafer-scale fabric~(\autoref{sec:methodology}). \item We compare \ours with baseline fabrics for some sample workloads and parallelization strategies~(\autoref{sec:results}). \end{itemize}